Last Modified: September 24, 2015

 Muscle or Joint Pain/Aches and Headache

 Your doctor or nurse can recommend medication and other strategies to relive pain.

 In clinical trials, some patients experienced a seizure.
 You should avoid activities where a sudden loss of consciousness could cause serious harm to you or others.
 Contact your oncology team right away if you experience a seizure.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.

 This medication reduces the amount of testosterone in your body and may lead to erectile dysfunction or a decreased desire for sex during treatment.
 Talk to your urologist about options for treating erectile dysfunction.